-- 5.25 The Orders place an obligation on licensed electricity suppliers to present ROCs to us 48 on an annual basis or pay into a buyout fund.
+- 5.25 The Orders place an obligation on licensed electricity suppliers to present ROCs to us47 on an annual basis or pay into a buyout fund.
 The process of producing ROCs to us for compliance is known as 'redeeming ROCs'. - 5.26 Licensed suppliers must produce ROCs for compliance no later than 1 September following the end of the relevant obligation period.
 The Orders state that if they are making payments into the buy-out fund, they should do this by 31 August.
 Any suppliers who have not met their obligations by 1 September must make a late payment, subject to a daily interest penalty, by 31 October.
 In meeting their obligation, suppliers can only use ROCs issued in the obligation period in question or a certain percentage of 'banked ROCs' (ROCs issued in the immediately preceding obligation period), or a combination of the two.
-Further details on using 'banked ROCs' can be found in section 5.31.

-48 Article 7 of the ROO and article 5 of the ROS and NIRO.

-- 5.27 For example, ROCs issued for the 2015/16 obligation period (electricity generated between 1 April 2015 and 31 March 2016) cannot be produced to us by suppliers any later than 31 August 2017. - 5.28 Given this, once ROCs have been issued, the generator must transfer them promptly so that a licensed supplier can use them against their obligation.
+Further details on using 'banked ROCs' can be found in section 5.31. - 5.27 For example, ROCs issued for the 2015/16 obligation period (electricity generated between 1 April 2015 and 31 March 2016) cannot be produced to us by suppliers any later than 31 August 2017. - 5.28 Given this, once ROCs have been issued, the generator must transfer them promptly so that a licensed supplier can use them against their obligation.
 Generators should be aware that if ROCs are retained in their accounts for significant periods of time they may be unable to transfer them, or the certificates may expire and become worthless. - 5.29 For more information on the role of suppliers, please refer to the 'Guidance for Licensed Electricity Suppliers'.